 Grapefruit is also low in sugars and carbs, so will help keep both of those in check later on in the day.

 Avocado is not only a healthy source of fat, but it’s also a great source of vitamin E as well.
 This vitamin has been shown to help boost testosterone levels naturally while lowering estrogen and will also improve the quality of your swimmers.
 If you hope to have a baby any time soon, it should be a mainstay in your diet.

 If you feel as though you may be suffering from even a mild form of depression, consider seeing a professional about it.
 While you shouldn’t rush out to go on anti-depressant medications as those can have negative implications on the body, you should talk to someone.

 Those who are suffering from depression will notice lower testosterone levels, along with potentially increased cortisol.
 Both of these go hand in hand with lean muscle mass loss.

 Another herb that’s been associated with higher testosterone level is Ashwagandha.
 Be sure to use a quality source in order to experience optimal effectiveness.
 Ashwagandha also helps combat stress, and improve overall energy.

-You will find a full dose of quality Ashwagandha in PRIMASURGE.
+You will find a full dose of premium 5:1 Ashwagandha Extract in PRIMASURGE.

 - Try Shilajit